MicrosoftDocs/dataexplorer-docs/data-explorer/write-queries.md

 The results of the previous queries revealed that Freeze/Frost events tend to cause the most damage on average, but the chart showed that most events that cause some level of crop damage occur during the summer months.

 To further investigate this, modify the last query to use the [sum()](kusto/query/sum-aggfunction.md) function instead of the `count()` function.
-This will allow us to see the total amount of damaged crops, rather than just the number of events that caused some damage.
+This will allow us to see the total number of damaged crops, rather than just the number of events that caused some damage.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAA1WOwQrCMBBE74X+wxwTsCWth570on5B/YHULLaHpGWzWhQ/3gRBdNjTm2FnepnZn+4UJJbFC+tITOjFspwnTxhIVqIA5ayQJKJaY7rKNOk06hr/vGmrbaM1ygJJNjgcrbdXOvC8ROxhcke8eW95ehIy/gSwy1j9pDWGB4YpqO+YDTqn8wOm4IiRay9jMt/qYo/IxAAAAA==" target="_blank">Run the query</a>